scottbun/jaffle-shop-dbt/README.md

 ```

 ## Data Transformation
-Data is tranformed in the database using dbt models.
+Data is transformed in the database using dbt models.
 To run the transformations use the command
 ```bash
 dbt run
 ```